 Is A Painless Root Canal Possible?

-A tooth’s nerve and blood vessel provide nutrients and hydration to a tooth as well as sense of temperature.
+A tooth’s nerve and blood vessel provide nutrients and hydration to a tooth as well as the ability to sense temperature.
 It provides the sensation of hot or cold.
 The presence or absence of a nerve will affect the routine functioning of a tooth.
-Over time the tooth with the root canal dehydrates which makes the tooth brittle and more susceptible to fracture.
-Most often, a crown is placed after root canal treatment is completed to protect the tooth and restore full function.
+Over time, the tooth with the root canal dehydrates which makes the tooth brittle and more susceptible to fracture.
+Most often, a crown is placed following root canal treatment is completed to protect the tooth and restore full function to the patient.

 The inaccurate information they receive about root canal therapy prevents patients from making a properly informed decision regarding their teeth.
-Many patients will ask that a tooth be extracted rather than experience a root canal procedure.
+Many patients will ask that a tooth be extracted rather than experience a root canal procedure simply fearing the unknown.

 Root canal treatment is needed when the nerve or pulp tissue becomes inflamed or infected.
 The inflammation or infection can occur from a number of ways: Decay that extends into the pulp chamber, repeated dental procedures on the tooth, or a fracture or chip in the tooth that allows bacteria to spread into the pulp chamber.
 Also, a traumatic injury to a tooth may cause pulp damage even if the tooth has no visible chips or cracks.
 If pulp inflammation or infection is left untreated, it can cause pain or lead to a dental abscess.